HyVoid/manufacturing-capacity-planning-template/README.md

 This project is licensed under the **Apache License 2.0**.

-You are free to use, modify, and distribute this workbook in accordance with the terms of the Apache License 2.0.
-Contributions and improvements are welcome while preserving the original license requirements.
+You are free to use, modify, and distribute this analytical engine in accordance with the terms of the Apache License 2.0.
+Contributions to the production metrics logic are welcome while preserving the original license.